 What to buy

 UPTab USB-C to Mini-DisplayPort adapter.
-This UPTab adapter has the great advantage of supporting pass-through USB-C power.
+This UPTab adapter has great advantage of supporting pass-through USB-C power.
 It’s attractively made and seems solidly constructed.
-The $35 price tag may seem excessive compared to adapters and cables that cost $10 to $15, but the engineering and components for power pass-through of the wattage level used to charge a Mac laptop come with a cost.
+The $35 price tag may seem excessive compared to adapters and cables that cost $10 to $15, but the engineering and components for power pass-through of the wattage level used to charge a Mac laptop comes with a cost.

 For a MacBook owner, the power port is supremely useful, letting you use the adapter without draining power.
 However, with the laptop’s single USB-C jack in use, you’re stuck if you need to connect other USB devices, like a wired keyboard or mouse, an external drive, or SD Card reader.

 Itanda Type-C adapter.
 The robustly made, attractive, $20 Itanda is probably the best choice for a MacBook Pro owner.
 It’s inexpensive and occupies a port compactly.

 A pair of adapters.
 If a direct adapter, like the Itanda, isn’t available and you want an alternative that works just as well in my testing, you can pair two adapters.

 I tried both the Cable Matters DisplayPort to Mini-DisplayPort Male to Female Adapter ($9) and the StarTech DisplayPort to Mini-DisplayPort adapter ($6.50) with the Benfei USB-C to DisplayPort 4K Adapter ($15 when I purchased it).
 The Cable Matters and StarTech adapters both accept the male Mini-DisplayPort connector from the Apple display, and have a male full-sized DisplayPort plug.
 That plugs into the Benfei’s female DisplayPort jack, and then the Benfei plugs into a MacBook or MacBook Pro via USB-C.